Reclaim Your Sundays

 Pray with Hallow the Discernment Novena

-• Attend Stations of the Cross on Fridays at 6 pm and Soup Supper starting Friday, March 20th
+• Attend Stations of the Cross on Fridays at 6 pm in the Church

 Adapted from the document RECLAIMING SUNDAYS from the ARCHDIOCESE OF SAINT PAUL AND MINNEAPOLIS